NiharikaVadlamudi/BoundaryNet2/README.md

 # BoundaryNet2
-An improved version of BoundaryNet designed for Indiscapes 2 dataset .
+An improved version of BoundaryNet designed for Indiscapes 2 dataset.

 ## Installation
-If package manager [pip](https://pip.pypa.io/en/stable/) is preferred , then please use the following commands :
+If package manager [pip](https://pip.pypa.io/en/stable/) is preferred , then please use the following commands:

 ```bash
 pip install -r requirements.txt